kaeli1834/kaeli1834/README.md

 # 👋 Hello, I'm Karen Asipuela!
-### Computer Science Student | Passionate about Software Development and Technology
+### Software Engineer | Passionate about Software Development and Technology

 ---

 ## 🌟 About Me
 Hi there!
-I'm Karen, currently in my final year of a Computer Science degree, specializing in software development.
-I love exploring new technologies and building practical projects, like web applications and games in Unity.
-At the moment, I’m working on several academic and personal projects, continuously enhancing my programming skills.
+I'm Karen, a fresh graduate in **Computer Science (Information Systems)** with a specialization in software development.
+I’m passionate about building practical and impactful applications, from **web platforms** to **games in Unity**.
+During my studies and internships, I’ve worked on projects using **Java, C#, Spring Boot, React, Flutter, and Docker**, and I keep learning every day.

+Currently, I’m looking forward to contributing my skills as a **Java Software Engineer** while continuing to explore new technologies. 🚀

 ---